 When you search “clone to dissimilar hardware”, you may see that there are dozens of articles about backup and restore system to dissimilar hardware.
 Then, you will be very confused.
 What is the meaning of dissimilar hardware clone?
 How to do that?

 Don’t worry.
 Just see below.
 I’ll answer you one by one.
+Here is a quick navigation for content of this article:

 What does “clone to dissimilar hardware” mean?